-Currently, I teach art after school to middle schoolers.
-Other than art, I enjoy tutoring in writing, English, psychology, and math up to pre-calculus.
+I taught art after school to elementary and middle schoolers from January 2017 until June of this year.
+I have the most experience tutoring in math, and was hired as a private math tutor by my high school.
+I have also been tutoring math privately since I was about 15.
+Other than art and math, I enjoy tutoring in writing, English, and psychology.
 English and literature have always been passionate subjects for me, and I enjoy revisiting it when I teach.
 The knowledge I gained during my undergraduate career in psychology has been very helpful to me, and it never hurts to help someone else receive that knowledge.
-I have the most experience tutoring in math, and have been hired as a private math tutor by my high school, as well as family friends, since I was about 15.

 Outside of academia, I am striving to become a professional artist.
 I enjoy reading, video games, exploring new places, spending time in the outdoors, and spending time with my friends.
 I would like to travel the world someday... so far I have been to Korea, Japan, Paris, and Italy.
+I am going to France for 2 weeks at the end of this August!
 I believe that getting out and experiencing other ways of life can help promote tolerance and understanding between cultures.

 Education & Certification

 Undergraduate Degree: University of California-Santa Cruz - Bachelors, Art & Psychology

 AP European History: 4

 reading, writing, art, video games, traveling, tea, parks, the outdoors, the ocean

 What is your teaching philosophy?